Jacobadia/startup/README.md

 - [x] **Backend service endpoints** - I created authentication endpoints (create, login, logout) and endpoints for fetching and saving user inventories.
 - [x] **Frontend calls service endpoints** - I used the fetch function to interact with the backend endpoints for user authentication and inventory management. (login and inventory pages)

+## DB/Login Deliverable

+This deliverable implements user authentication and authorization functionality for the TTRPG Inventory Manager application.
+The project integrates MongoDB to store user credentials and application data, with functionality restricted based on user authentication status.

+### Features Implemented

+- **MongoDB Integration**
+  - [x] **MongoDB Atlas Database**: A MongoDB Atlas database instance has been created and connected to the application.
+  - [x] **Storing Data in MongoDB**: User credentials and inventory data are securely stored in MongoDB.

+- **User Authentication**
+  - [x] **New User Registration**: Allows users to create a new account.
+User credentials are securely stored in the MongoDB database.
+  - [x] **Existing User Login**: Authenticated users can log in and access their previously saved inventory.

+- **Authorization**
+  - [x] **Restricting Functionality**: Inventory creation and item saving are restricted to authenticated users.
+    - **Frontend**: Prevents unauthorized access to inventory features by hiding them when the user is not logged in.
+    - **Backend**: Ensures inventory-related API calls are only successful if the user is authenticated.